Healthy Homes Assessment Poukawa

 • Does the home have enough air circulation, including extractor fans?

-The repercussions of not having the Healthy Home with regard to the Residential Tenancies Act and consequently being in the wrong of an Tenancy solutions ruling can have a significant impact for property owners and landlords.
-For professional guidance, contact us today to schedule your rental properties house assessment.
+The repercussions of not having the Healthy home in relation to The Residential Tenancies Act and consequently being in the wrong of an Tenancy solutions ruling could be significant for property managers and landlords.
+For specialist guidance, contact us now and schedule your rental property home assessment.

 home assessments for rental properties